Chillu1/ModiBuff/README.md

 There's multiple ways to add modifiers to a unit.

-For normal modifiers, the best approach is to use `IModifierOwner.TryAddModifier(int, IUnit)`.
+For normal modifiers, the best approach is to use `IModifierOwner.AddModifier(int id, IUnit source)`.
 By feeding the modifier ID, and the source unit.
+These modifiers are stored and managed by `ModifierController`.

-For applier (attack, cast, etc)modifiers, `IModifierOwner.ModifierApplierController.TryAddApplier(int, bool, ApplierType)`should be used.
+For applier (attack, cast, etc) modifiers, `unit.ModifierApplierController.TryAddApplier(int id, bool hasApplyChecks, ApplierType applierType)`should be used.

 Currently for aura modifiers it has to be implemented directly into the unit.
 An example of this can be found in `CoreUnits.Unit.AddAuraModifier(int)`.